A Quantum Theory with Non-Collapsing Measurements: Conclusions

-The possibility of single-copy state reconstruction turns p-states into observable quantities.
-As any time-evolved state can be accessed directly in pQT, the cost and computational power of known quantum algorithms must be evaluated anew.
-Assuming that the measured state has been reconstructed, passive quantum theory can, in principle, simulate quantum theory \emph{including} the collapse if one accepts a time delay in state updates.
+Here are the main differences between pQT and quantum theory we have identified.
+The possibility of single-copy state reconstruction turns p-states into observable quantities so that any time-evolved state---such as the output of a quantum circuit---can be accessed directly in pQT.
+Therefore, the number of calls to oracles in well-known quantum algorithms can be reduced considerably; the computational power of these algorithms and their cost must be evaluated anew.
+Single-copy state reconstruction also implies that passive quantum theory can, in principle, simulate quantum theory \emph{including} the collapse, except for an inevitable finite delay in updating the measured state.
 In contrast, quantum theory cannot simulate pQT.

 In standard quantum theory, projective measurements can be used to prepare specific states.
-In pQT, a desired state can only be prepared by suitably evolving some known state in time, i.e. dynamically.
+In pQT, a desired state can only be prepared \textit{dynamically}, i.e.\ by suitably evolving a known state in time.

-The comparison with pQT shows that some concepts of quantum theory are equivalent because of the non-trivial state update described by the standard projection postulate.
 As is well-known, proper and improper mixtures of quantum states are indistinguishable.
-This is no longer true in pQT where passive measurements can be used to reveal each of the individual states forming a proper mixture.
-Similarly, in quantum theory the observable $\hat{A}\otimes\hat{B}$ can be measured by either a single global device or by two local devices implementing $\hat{A}\otimes\hat{\mathbb{I}}$ and $\hat{\mathbb{I}}\otimes\hat{B}$ separately, if supplemented by classical communication.
-In pQT, these two scenarios lead to entirely different outcome statistics.
+Their equiva-lence turns out to be a consequence of the quantum mechanical projection postulate.
+The collapse-free measurements of pQT, however, allow one to reveal each of the individual states forming a proper mixture.
+Therefore, these mixtures can be distinguished from improper ones which are still required in order to describe the state of a subsystem.
+In other words, in pQT only improper mixtures are a fundamental concept.

-\emph{Other work -- }The idea of being able to ``observe'' the state of a quantum system, which is one of the essential consequences of assuming passive measurements, was explored occasionally in an \emph{ad hoc} fashion.
-Busch \citep{busch_is_1997} assumes that there exists a state-determination procedure not based on measurements using an ensemble, with the goal to provide operational evidence for it being incompatible with standard quantum theory.
-Kent \citep{kent_quantum_2021} considers a hypothetical read-out device which provides access to the so-called ``\textit{\emph{local state}}\textit{''} of a single system.
-Measurements performed with such a device can, effectively, implement non-linear deterministic maps on states which, however, do not result in superluminal signalling.
-Therefore, both this ``augmented'' version of quantum theory and pQT represent examples of measurement-induced non-linear time evolutions not ruled out by Gisin's argument \citep{gisin_stochastic_1989}.
+In quantum theory the observable $\hat{A}\otimes\hat{B}$ can be measured by a single global device $\mathcal{D}_{AB}$, or by two local devices $\mathcal{D}_{A}$ and $\mathcal{D}_{B}$ supplemented by classical communication.
+The equivalence of the physically different measurement scenarios is a consequence of the way we understand the update rule defined by the projection postulate.
+In pQT, these two measurement scenarios lead to entirely different outcome statistics.